-As individual months of entry into THS work (treatment) differ across workers, we adopt a relative time scale in measuring subsequent outcomes (the effects of the treatment) for the treated.
+As individual months of entry into THS work (treatment) differ across workers, we adopt a relative timescale in measuring subsequent outcomes (the effects of the treatment) for the treated.
 For a matched control person, outcomes are measured from the observed u^1 of the treated worker.
-However, as u^1 , i.e. elapsed unemployment duration before entry into THS work, is an unobserved counterfactual for non-treated unemployed workers, it cannot be included as a regressor in the estimation of the propensity score.
+However, as u^1 , that is, elapsed unemployment duration before entry into THS work, is an unobserved counterfactual for nontreated unemployed workers, it cannot be included as a regressor in the estimation of the propensity score.
 We nevertheless condition the construction of matches on elapsed unemployment duration, by estimating separate propensity scores for every month (u), where each estimation is based on those treated in a particular u and those not treated in the same u.
-This approach is equivalent to estimating a discrete hazard rate model, where all estimated parameters are allowed to be duration-specific (Sianesi, 2004, p.140).
+This approach is equivalent to estimating a discrete hazard-rate model, where all estimated parameters are allowed to be duration specific (Sianesi 2004, 140).

-Choosing potential controls from such a duration-based flow sample has an inherent advantage in the present context over the primary alternative comparison group design employed in the evaluation literature, i.e. the exclusive selection of potential controls from among those workers never observed to enter the particular programme investigated.
-For in the latter case, the construction of a comparison group is in fact conditioning on the future and hence the outcome when programme starts are not restricted to a particular period (see on this point, for example, Fredriksson and Johansson, 2003).
-In the current application, such as restriction would in all likelihood introduce a downward bias in the estimated treatment effects of THS work on the future regular employment probabilities of individuals, as unemployed workers that act as controls are likely to be never observed to enter THS work simply because they have instead made a successful transition to regular employment.
+Choosing potential controls from such a duration-based flow sample has an inherent advantage in the present context over the primary alternative comparison group design employed in the evaluation literature-that is, the exclusive selection of potential controls from among those workers never observed to enter the particular program investigated.
+For in the latter case, the construction of a comparison group is, in fact, conditioning on the future, and hence the outcomes when the program starts are not restricted to a particular period (see on this point, for example, Fredriksson and Johansson [2003]).
+In the current application, such restriction would, in all likelihood, introduce a downward bias in the estimated treatment effects of THS work on the future regular employment probabilities of individuals, as unemployed workers who act as controls are likely to never be observed to enter THS work simply because they have instead made a successful transition to regular employment.

-We next formalize these ideas in the form of the average treatment effect on the treated (ATT)

-to be estimated in the present context, deferring a discussion of the different outcome measures employed in this study to the subsequent subsection.
+We next formalize these ideas in the form of the average treatment effect on the treated (ATT) to be estimated in the present context, deferring a discussion of the different outcome measures employed in this study to the subsequent subsection.

-5.1.3 Formal Specification of the Evaluation Problem
+Formal Specification of the Evaluation Problem

-We formalize the evaluation problem based on Sianesi's (2001/2004) exposition in her application of statistical matching techniques to the evaluation of the effectiveness of active labor market programmes in Sweden.
-The outcomes of interest are various labor market states of individuals over time, i.e. $\left\{Y{jt}^{(u)}\right\}{t=u+1}^{T}$, where j denotes the type of outcome, i.e. the particular labor market status considered, and t=u+1,...,T are the months these outcomes are measured post elapsed unemployment duration of at least u months.
+We formalize the evaluation problem based on Sianesi's (2001/2004) exposition in her application of statistical matching techniques to the evaluation of the effectiveness of active labor market program in Sweden.
+The outcomes of interest are various labor market states of individuals over time, that is, $(Y{jt}^{(u)}){t=u+1}^T$, where j denotes the type of outcome, that is, the particular labor market status considered, and $t = u + 1, \ldots, T$ are the months these outcomes are measured post elapsed unemployment duration of at least u months.
 At time u, the population of interest comprises workers with elapsed unemployment duration of at least u months.
-Treatment assignment is denoted by $D^u=\{1,0\}$, with $D^u=1$ for unemployed workers who join THS work in u, and $D^u=0$ for those unemployed job seekers who have elapsed unemployment duration of at least u and do not join THS work in u.
-We further denote the potential labor market states of an individual at time t, where t>u, that joins THS work in her u'th month of unemployment with $Y{jt}^{1(u)}$, and with $Y{jt}^{0(u)}$ if an individual has not joined THS work up to that month, respectively.
+Treatment assignment is denoted by $D^u = (1,0)$, with $D^u = 1$ for unemployed workers who join THS work in u, and $D^u = 0$ for those unemployed job seekers who have elapsed unemployment duration of at least u and do not join THS work in u.
+We further denote the potential labor market states of an individual at time t, where t > u, which joins THS work in his or her u'th month of unemployment with $Y{ji}^{(u)}$, and with $Y{ji}^{(u)}$ if an individual has not joined THS work up to that month, respectively.